SixSq/old.sixsq.github.com/_posts/blog/2015-01-07-blog-resolutions.md

 **4. Save money**

 If you are frustrated at losing control over expenditure on IT in your organisation, or feel you are spending too much on your cloud resources, take a look at automation tools.
 They will give you back the ownership of cloud consumption, and provide you with an overview of user access rights, quotas and usage, without spending hours/days/weeks waiting for the information.
 Working with automation tools makes your work faster and sharable…but above all, more fun.
-There are several tools out there, like IBM’s UrbanCode Deploy and Altassian.
+There are several tools out there, like IBM’s [UrbanCode Deploy](https://developer.ibm.com/urbancode/products/urbancode-deploy/) and [Altassian's Bamboo](https://www.atlassian.com/).
 And of course the list wouldn’t be complete without mentioning our own [SlipStream](http://sixsq.com/products/slipstream.html).

 **5. Set up a communications calendar**